Introduction

 Conclusion

 Regulatory compliance is governed by the Medical Device Rules 2017 (CDSCO).
+All devices must comply with legal compliance and quality assurance practices in hospitals.